Managed Private Backup

 Functional Reporting

-The MPB operational console provides information regarding the service delivery.
+The MPB Operational Console provides information regarding the service delivery.

 - Dashboard: Overall information about the backup health